nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### .lnk Files Ignored {{since '10.1'}}

-Windows symlink files `.lnk` are now ignored by default
+Windows symlink files `.lnk` are now ignored by default.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24490](https://jira.nuxeo.com/browse/NXP-24490).

 #### Full Scan Query Optimized {{since '10.1'}}

-A great optimisation has been added lowering heavily the charge of the Elasticseach cluster when using Nuxeo Drive with Nuxeo.
+A great optimization has been added lowering heavily the charge of the Elasticseach cluster when using Nuxeo Drive with Nuxeo.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24232](https://jira.nuxeo.com/browse/NXP-24232) and [NXP-24637](https://jira.nuxeo.com/browse/NXP-24637)

-#### Authentication from the browser {{since '10.3'}}
+#### Authentication from the Browser {{since '10.3'}}

-Nuxeo Drive no more launches its own "embedded browser" and relies on the default desktop browser to open the drive_login.jsp page, making it more compatible with various authentication protocoles.
+Nuxeo Drive no longer launches its own "embedded browser" and relies on the default desktop browser to open the `drive_login.jsp` page, making it more compatible with various authentication protocols.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25519](https://jira.nuxeo.com/browse/NXP-25519)